Charly García: Serú Girán (1978–1982)

-Peperina carried a political message.
-The song "José Mercado" ("Market Joe") was a clear reference to José Martínez de Hoz, the minister of economy.
-The lyrics "José Mercado compra todo importado (...) / José es licenciado en economía, pasa la vida comprando porquerías" (which translate as "Market Joe only buys imported stuff (...)
-Joe has a degree in economics, spends his life buying garbage") referred to Argentina's policy of economic liberalism, with its profusion of imported (and often low-quality) products.

-1981 may have been the best year for the band in terms of live performances.
-In 2000, a Serú Girán fan found some tape recordings of a December 1981 show at the Teatro Coliseo and took them to Serú Girán drummer Oscar Moro, who "cleaned" them for the CD Yo no quiero volverme tan loco ("I don't want to go that crazy") published in 2000.

 In early 1982, Pedro Aznar left the band to study at Boston's Berklee College of Music.
-(It is a very common mistake to assume that Aznar left Serú for Pat Metheny's band, one of his favorite musicians.
-Aznar joined Metheny's group just one full year later, in 1983).
-In March 1982, Serú returned to Obras Sanitarias to say goodbye to Pedro and put on a highly successful show which was recorded, and released that year as No llores por mí, Argentina ("Don't cry for me, Argentina").
-With the loss of Aznar, the band initially considered the idea of having David Lebón play both guitar and bass.
-But Lebón and Charly had some differences chalked up to "musical taste", and without Pedro Aznar things were not the same.
-Moreover, both were mature enough to begin their own careers and that was the end of Serú Girán, until the group reunited between 1992 and 1993 for a series of live concerts and a studio album.
+Contrary to common belief, Aznar joined Pat Metheny's band a full year later, in 1983.
+In March 1982, Serú returned to Obras Sanitarias to bid farewell to Pedro with a highly successful show, which was recorded and released that year as No llores por mí, Argentina ("Don't cry for me, Argentina").
+The loss of Aznar led to the band's dissolution, as both Lebón and Charly were ready to pursue solo careers.

+In 2019, the surviving members of Serú Girán, including Pedro Aznar and David Lebón, announced the remastering of the album La grasa de las capitales.
+This announcement marked a significant moment in the legacy of Serú Girán.

 Second Period - Solo career

 Early solo success (1982–1985)

 In 1982, Argentina was undergoing political change.
 After the Falklands War (Guerra de las Malvinas/Guerra del Atlántico Sur) in June, social chaos erupted and the military government lost part of its power.

 Charly García debuted as a soloist with a double LP, Pubis Angelical ("Angelical Pubis"), which was the eponymous movie's soundtrack, and the powerful Yendo de la cama al living ("Going from the bed to the living room").
 Four hit songs from this album left their historical mark: